kristapsdz/oconfigure/README.md

 #endif
 ```

-The guard is required for systems not having this function.
+The guard is not required except around the function invocation.

 ## readpassphrase(3)